 Black Refractions is accompanied by a new publication of the same title co-published by the American Federation of Arts and Rizzoli Electa.
 The richly illustrated volume includes essays by Connie H. Choi and Kellie Jones; entries by a range of writers, curators and scholars (among them Lauren Haynes, Ashley James, Oluremi C. Onabanjo, Larry Ossei-Mensah and Hallie Ringle), who contextualize the works and provide detailed commentary; and a conversation among Choi, Thelma Golden, and Jones that draws out themes and challenges in collecting and exhibiting modern and contemporary art by artists of African descent.
-The catalogue is available at the UMFA Museum Store.
+The catalog is available at the UMFA Museum Store.

 About the American Federation of Arts

 The American Federation of Arts is the leader in traveling exhibitions internationally.
-A nonprofit organization founded in 1909, the AFA is dedicated to enriching the public’s experience and understanding of the visual arts through organizing and touring art exhibitions for presentation in museums around the world, publishing exhibition catalogues featuring important scholarly research, and developing educational programs.
+A nonprofit organization founded in 1909, the AFA is dedicated to enriching the public’s experience and understanding of the visual arts through organizing and touring art exhibitions for presentation in museums around the world, publishing exhibition catalogs featuring important scholarly research, and developing educational programs.

 Image credit: Barkley L. Hendricks, Lawdy Mama, 1969, oil and gold leaf on canvas.
 The Studio Museum in Harlem; gift of Stuart Liebman, in memory of Joseph B. Liebman, 1983.25. © Estate of Barkley L. Hendricks.
 Courtesy of the artist’s estate, Jack Shainman Gallery, New York and American Federation of Arts.